Substance Abuse Treatment for Veterans in Austin, TX

 Legal problems

-Involvement in legal issues related to substance use, such as DUI arrests or other legal consequences.
+Involvement in legal issues related to substance use, such as DUI arrests or other legal consequences, which may complicate the treatment process.

 07